 We’re all familiar with weather radar displays, but this new Doctor App product takes weather radar to a new dynamic level and displays it on your Apple Phone or Watch.

 We’re testing a 2019-release mapping app that promises more free features than any other mapping software.

 We know that after being shown the instruments of torture Galileo recanted and avowed that the Catholic Church knew more about heliocentricity than he did.
 Nice people, the Renaissance Catholics.
 However, this scientific colossus’ name has been applied to Europe’s challenge to the US-owned Global Positioning System (GPS).

 ToooAir is claimed to be Australia’s first two-way radio style transceiver using a cellular network, providing push-to-talk communication across Australia, using the Telstra network.

 In February 2017, the Australian Communications and Media Authority (ACMA) very quietly reversed its decision to make 40-channel UHF radios illegal from June 2017.
 When the 80-channel spectrum was gazetted, 40-channel radios were banned from sale and were to be phased out.
 Now they’re not.

 Outback Travel Australia relies on the VKS737 network on all bush trips.
 Contrary to the belief of many, HF isn’t ‘dinosaur’ system, but thanks to recent developments is the communications network of choice for remote area travel and disaster relief.

-Queensland-based Hema has long been the leader in mapping Australia for bush travellers and the company’s App for iPad and iPhone puts detailed outback map data in your lap or pocket.
+Queensland-based Hema has an App for Apple and Android device users that puts detailed outback map data in your lap or pocket.